 The proposer may desire to place constraints (e.g., monitoring, coordination with observations at other wavelengths, uninterrupted observing periods, roll angle, etc.) on the proposed observations.
 Such constraints are discussed in Section 3.4.2 of the POG.
 Constraints limit the flexibility of scheduling and, therefore, reduce the overall observing efficiency.
 They may also cause an observation to be unfeasible if, for example, they require violation of the pitch angle restrictions (Section 2.3).
 Thus, proposers should carefully consider the impact of a request for a constrained observation and provide scientific and technical justification.
 Proposers should note the potential impact on time-constrained observations produced by interruption by a TOO or other unanticipated events.
 An observation with very restricted time or roll constraints may, if bumped or otherwise rescheduled, be delayed six months or more to allow these constraints to be met.
 No more than 15% of Chandra observations in this Cycle will be allocated to constrained observations (see below).
 All constraints must be specified in the RPS forms or, if not possible, in the "Remarks" field with the "Constraints in the Remarks" flag set.
 Any constraints not so specified will need special handling and will be implemented only on a best effort basis.
 Additional constraints, beyond those proposed and recommended by the peer review, will be considered only in extreme circumstances and must be approved by the CXC Director (request via email to the CXC HelpDesk).
-Proposers should use the PRoVis tool, available on the CXC website, to confirm that a constraint (or monitoring sequence) which they are considering does not require observations at pitch angles and/or durations that are not feasible (as directed in Section 2.3).
+Proposers should use the PRoVis tool, available on the CXC website, to confirm that a constraint (or monitoring sequence) which they are considering does not require observations at times, pitch angles and/or durations that are not feasible (as directed in Section 2.3).
 Information on the periods of time when Chandra observations are allowed due to its passage beyond the Earth's radiation zone is provided at http://cxc.harvard.edu/proposer/orbits.html.
-The maximum uninterrupted exposure time for a target observed at a given pitch angle can be estimated from the MaxExpo page http://cxc.harvard.edu/proposer/maxexpo.html.